 Do You Need to Speak With an Experienced International Anti-Doping Lawyer?

 When your ability to continue competing in the sport you love is at risk, Global Sports Advocates is here to help.
-Attorneys Paul Greene and Matthew Kaiser are leaders in the field of sports law and advocate for the rights of athletes who have been accused of anti-doping violations.
+Attorney Paul Greene is a leader in the field of sports law and advocates for the rights of athletes who have been accused of anti-doping violations.
 Contact us online or call us directly at +1-207-747-5899 to schedule an initial one-hour consultation.